andrezgz/slicedom/Patterns-for-Managing-Source-Code-Branches.md

 ![](resources/Dev-Patterns-for-Managing-Source-Code-Branches-036.png)

-==Frequent integration increases the frequency of merges but reduces their complexity and risk.== The high-frequency integration has a lot more SMALLER integrations.
+<mark>Frequent integration increases the frequency of merges but reduces their complexity and risk.</mark> The high-frequency integration has a lot more SMALLER integrations.

 - Smaller integrations mean less work, since there's less code changes that might hold up conflicts.
 - Smaller integrations mean less risk.
 The problem with big merges is the uncertainty of that work.
 Big merges occasionally go very, *very,* badly.
 That occasional pain ends up being worse than a regular pain.

 > If I compare spending an extra ten minutes per integration with a 1 out of fifty chance of spending 6 hours fixing an integration - which do I prefer?
 If I just look at the effort, then the 1-in-50 is better, since it's 6 hours rather 8 hours and twenty minutes.
-But the uncertainty makes the 1-in-50 case feel much worse, an ==uncertainly that leads to integration fear==.
+But the uncertainty makes the 1-in-50 case feel much worse, an <mark>uncertainly that leads to integration fear</mark>.

 What happens if Scarlett and Violet develop a conflict in their very first commits?
 When do they detect the conflict has occurred?